CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

        "verificationMethod": "did:web:trustregistry.ca#key-1",
     }

-The data integrity proof SHOULD be signed using a verificationMethod that has an associated TLSA record to allow for the verification of the data integrity proof using data contained outside of the DID document.
-This provides an added layer of authenticity, as the PKI information contained in the DID document would need to be supported across 2 different domains.
+The data integrity proof SHOULD be signed using a verificationMethod that has an associated TLSA record to allow for the verification of the data integrity proof using pki material contained outside of the DID document.
+This provides an added layer of authenticity, as the PKI information contained in the DID document would need to be repudiated across 2 different domains, the resource hosting the DID document and its associated DNS domain.

 ## Use of Alternative Cryptosuites

-While {{dataIntegrityProofECDSA}} and {{dataIntegrityProofEdDSA}} are the cryptosuites we have chosen to highlight in this specification, it is important to note that this implementation for a high assurance did is cryptosuite agnostic.
+While {{dataIntegrityProofECDSA}} and {{dataIntegrityProofEdDSA}} are the cryptosuites we have chosen to highlight in this specification, it is important to note that this implementation for a high assurance did using dns is cryptosuite agnostic.
 It is interoperable with any new and existing cryptosuites and associated key types as required by the implementers and verifiers.

 # Verification Process